Above the Line (ATL), Below the Line (BTL), & Through the Line (TTL) Marketing

 To make it simpler –

-Below the line marketing include direct marketing strategies directed to specific target groups and focused on conversions rather than building the brand.
+Below the line marketing includes direct marketing strategies directed to specific target groups and focused on conversions rather than building the brand.

 Examples of Below the Line Promotion